MicrosoftDocs/azure-devops-docs/docs/notifications/unsubscribe-default-notification.md

 ---
 title: View subscribed notifications, unsubscribe or opt-out
+titleSuffix: VSTS & TFS
-description: View your notifications and unsubscribe from a default or built-in notfication in Visual Studio Team Services (VSTS) or Team Foundation Server (TFS) ms.prod: vs-devops-alm ms.technology: collaborate ms.assetid:
+description: View your notifications and unsubscribe from a default or built-in notfication in Visual Studio Team Services or Team Foundation Server ms.prod: vs-devops-alm ms.technology: collaborate ms.assetid: